 While the traditional four-color (CMYK) ink technology is essential, purchasing a printer that leverages white ink will help deliver improved print quality on a wide variety of garments and is critical if printing on black and dark-colored items.
 Look for a printer that offers specific print modes for light and dark garments.

-Heat Treatments: In addition tO pretreatment and printing equipment, the DTG application requires a heat-curing system, either via a heat press or tunnel dryer, after printing to secure the ink to the garment.
+Heat Treatments: In addition to pretreatment and printing equipment, the DTG application requires a heat-curing system, either via a heat press or tunnel dryer, after printing to secure the ink to the garment.

 Benefits: DTG printing allows shops to fulfill smaller, highly customized orders that are typical for local sports teams, clubs, and celebratory occasions.
 While DTG printing is best for adding customization — such as a name or number to sports garments — it can also help small businesses create on-demand and made-to-order items to reduce excess inventory and help increase profits.